 Getting Groups Of Shrimps

-I always recommend to get at least 10 cherry shrimps for starting out.
+I always recommend getting at least 10 cherry shrimp to start out.
 This will ensure there are both males and females in the group.
-Also, you’ll get to see baby cherry shrimps pretty soon (if you do everything right).

 how long can cherry shrimp survive out of water?